iScheme4U/sc-python-templates/README.rst

 A simple Python project
 ========================================

-This project provides a simple python project.
+This is a simple python project.

 Installation